Elliptic Littlewood identities: Elliptic Littlewood identities

 \begin{rem} Again, this formally produces Macdonald's skew $q,t$-Littlewood identity in the limit. \end{rem}

-One disappointing aspect of the above identities is the fact that $ab$ is constrained.
-It appears that this is a necessary constraint if we wish a completely general Littlewood identity, but if we are willing to restrict our attention to binomial coefficients, we can obtain something more general.
+One disappointing aspect of the above identities is the fact that $ab$ (or, in the case of binomial coefficients, $b$) is constrained.
+It appears that this is a necessary constraint if we wish a completely general Littlewood identity, but if we are willing to restrict our attention to binomial coefficients, we can introduce more parameters.

 \begin{thm} If $b^2v_0v_1v_2v_3=pqta^2$, and the LHS terminates, then

 where the constant of proportionality is independent of $\blambda$.
 The termination condition on the LHS is that

 with corresponding constraints on $\blambda$ if a $v_r$ is used for termination. \end{thm}